felix0901/interconnect-routing-gym/README.md

 # inconnect-routing-gym

-- work in progress - will release in Sep.
+- work in progress - will release in Oct.

 openai-gym style RL benchmark for interconnection network congestion control study